West Indies beat Ireland in ODI opener

 Romario Shepherd took 3-50 as the tourists were bowled out for 245.

-Ireland were already with key batsman Paul Stirling and Shane Getkate because of Covid-19 before Simi Singh and Ben White were ruled out on Saturday morning after testing positive - the pair are awaiting results of PCR tests.
+Ireland were already missing key batsman Paul Stirling and Shane Getkate because of Covid-19 before Simi Singh and Ben White were ruled out on Saturday morning after testing positive - the pair are awaiting results of PCR tests.

 The Irish elected to field in the World Cup Super League game and it looked like a good decision before Brooks and Pollard brought the Windies to 217-4.The final six wickets fell relatively cheaply and the Irish were very much still in the game.

-Mark Adair (3-38) and Craig Young (3-56) were the best of the Irish attack and gave their side a decent chance of repeating the famous victory over the West Indies at the 2015 World Cup.
+Mark Adair (3-38) and Craig Young (3-56) were the best of the Irish attack and they gave their side a decent chance of repeating the famous victory over the West Indies at the 2015 World Cup.

 William Porterfield fell for a duck before Andy McBrine (39) retired hurt after being hit on the helmet with the score on 62-1, but it was only a temporary setback as Harry Tector (53) impressed at number four.

 Balbirne and Tector flourished as they added 103 runs but Ireland slumped from 165-1 to 194-6 to put the hosts in control.
-Mark Adair smashed an unbeaten 21 from just nine balls but Ireland finished 24 runs shy and with five balls remaining.
+Mark Adair smashed an unbeaten 21 from just nine balls but Ireland finished 24 runs shy with five balls remaining.

 "I thought the fielding effort was good, but I thought we could have bowled a bit better up the top and made them play on the front foot a bit more, just for that bit of nip there was early on," said Balbirnie.